 As a result, data protection strategies differ for unstructured data.
 Rather than the traditional way of backing up structured data, which involves integrating with the database transaction log and only backing up changes, backing up unstructured data requires taking a snapshot of the filesystem.

 Today’s enterprises need to take control of their growing unstructured data, or risk losing out on a valuable opportunity—and this requires a data management platform that’s built specifically to handle unstructured data at scale.

-What challenges have your organization faced in managing unstructured data?
+What challenges has your organization faced in managing unstructured data?

 Learn more about the challenges of managing unstructured data at scale in this Data Center Knowledge article.